Salinan

-The Salinan are a Native American tribe whose ancestral territory is in the southern Salinas Valley and the Santa Lucia Range in the Central Coast of California.
-Today, the Salinan governments are now working toward federal tribal recognition from the Bureau of Indian Affairs.
+The Salinan are an Indigenous people of California whose ancestral territory is in the southern Salinas Valley and the Santa Lucia Range in the Central Coast of California.
+Their Salinan language was a linguistic isolate.

+Geographic origins

-There were two major divisions, the Miguelino in the south, on the upper course of the Salinas River (which flows south to north), and the Antoniano in the north, in the lower part of the Salinas Basin, corresponding to the two missions in the Salinas Valley (Mission San Antonio de Padua and Mission San Miguel Arcángel).
-There were also a Playano group on the Pacific Coast in the vicinity of what is now San Simeon and Lucia.
-Before European contact, Salinans lived by hunting and gathering and, like most other California tribes, were organized in small groups with little centralized political structure.
+There were two major divisions and one subgroup.
+From north to south, the Antoniano lived in the lower part of the Salinas Valley (which flows south to north), near the future site of two missions: (Mission San Antonio de Padua and Mission San Miguel Arcángel).
+The Miguelino lived on the upper course of the Salinas River, and to the south near Slates Hot Springs, Junipero Serra Peak, and Soledad.
+There was also a Playano subgroup on the Pacific Coast in the vicinity of what is now Lucia and San Simeon.
+Salinans were Hunter-gatherers and, like most other California tribes, were organized in small groups with little centralized political structure.

-Etymology
+They left shell middens behind, indicating that they lived in the area in numbers along the coast.
+Their main diet during the summer consisted of fish and shellfish, evidenced by the fine particles of shell present in the soil for a depth of several feet in areas where the Indians camped.
+The Salinan named the peak Pimkolam.